15 min read

 - The default design looks dated

-wpForo is the most feature-complete standalone forum plugin you’ll find.
+wpForo is the most feature-complete standalone forum plugin for sites where SEO is the top priority.
 It ships with multiple layout options (classic board, simplified, extended, and Q&A), built-in SEO tools, and a reputation system - all in the free version.

-If your primary goal is building a traditional forum site with strong search engine visibility, wpForo is hard to beat.
-It handles its own data storage for better performance and gives you a polished forum experience out of the box.
-The trade-off is that it doesn’t include automatic moderation or trust levels, so you’ll be doing more hands-on moderation as your community grows.
+If your primary goal is a traditional forum site with strong search engine visibility, wpForo handles it well.
+It uses its own database tables for better performance and gives you a polished experience out of the box.
+Where it falls short: there is no automatic moderation or trust level system, so manual moderation becomes a real time commitment as the community grows.
+And compared to Jetonomy, the format is narrower - forums and Q&A only, with no idea boards, community voting, or social feed.

 Pros